What better way to celebrate the end of the year than with these fun New Year’s Eve cocktails?!

 I don’t enjoy the bitterness of tonic water, and when it’s mixed with the botanical flavors of gin, I find it even sourer.

-Still, I had to give this a try, and I’m so glad I did.
+Still, a part of me wanted to give this a try, and I’m so glad I did.
 It’s crazy easy to make, and that little touch of cranberry juice makes all the difference.

-Sangria is one of those drinks you’ll see during the summer.
+Sangria is one of those cocktail recipes often used during the summer.
 It’s sweet, rich, and full of fruity goodness.